Social media and other emerging communication technologies are becoming a key aspect of social research practice.

 This course is not associated with a specific Study Abroad programme, but York offers a number of options through international partnering programmes.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Examples of dissertation titles with social media topics include:

 |Full-time (1 year)

 |Part-time (2 years)

-Fees for subsequent years are subject to confirmation.
+This is the year 1 fee.
+Fees for future years are subject to confirmation.

 For courses which are longer than one year, the tuition fees quoted are for the first year of study.
-Fees for subsequent years are subject to increase (no more than 2% each year).

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.